Mardoqueu/helpdesk-front/README.md

 # Helpdesk

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server